The medium used by artist Daniel Lanzilotta is colorful.

 His love for the environment is just one source of inspiration for Lanzilotta.
 A great sadness also drives the Connecticut artist.

-Lanzilotta explained that the work he creates was inspired by “a horrible tragedy five years ago this month (when my ex-girlfriend’s) daughter (Tess Meisel) was tragically taken.”
+Lanzilotta explained that the work he creates was inspired by “a horrible tragedy .”

-“In honor of her, I decided to make art again,” said Lanzilotta.
+“In honor of (the victim), I decided to make art again,” said Lanzilotta.

-The environmental dimension of the work also happens to be a tribute to Tess’s honor.
+The environmental dimension of the work also happens to be a tribute to the victim who was an environmentalist.

 “Through her loss,” said Lanzilotta, “I decided I would continue on with her vision and make sure she’s not forgotten.
 I use her as an inspiration.”